depasquale-lab/EK125/Week2A.md

-# Week 2 Pre-read: Sequences, Strings, and Lists in Python
+# Class 2A: Sequences, Strings, and Lists in Python

 ## Why Do We Need Sequences?